Members visit free all year! Join or renew today.

 Spark: Female, born on June 14,2010 at Knoxville Zoological Gardens in Tennessee.
 She arrived in Philadelphia on December 5, 2013.

-Mei Lin and JJ are a little stockier and darker in color than Basil and Spark because they are different subspecies.
-Basil and Spark are Ailurus fulgens fulgens, while Mei Lin and JJ are Ailurus fulgens refulgens (styani).
+Mei Lin is a little stockier and darker in color than Spark, Khumbie, and Benjamin because they are different subspecies.
+Spark, Khumbie, and Benjamin are Ailurus fulgens fulgens, while Mei Lin is Ailurus fulgens refulgens (styani).

 The red panda coat is soft, dense and long with a thick under-fur.
 Their face is light with dark markings.
 Rust-red stripes beneath each eye separate their white snout from their white cheeks.
 Their ears are large, upright, pointed and tapered with a white spot on the inside.
 Red pandas have a long, bushy, reddish-brown tail with distinctly separate pale reddish rings which they use to cover their face and keep their noses warm in the cold.

 For tree climbing, the red panda is equipped with razor-sharp claws that are semi-retractable.
 The soles of their feet are protected with wooly hair that helps to reduce heat loss and the danger of slipping on wet branches.
 The red panda's large mouth has 38 teeth and powerful jaws used for crushing one of their favorite foods--bamboo.
 A bone on the inner side of their wrist acts as a "false thumb," and helps them handle bamboo leaves and poles.

 They live on forested steep mountain slopes covered with giant rhododendron, oak and bamboo at altitudes of 5,000-13,000 feet.

 In the wild and in zoos, red pandas can live up to 14 years.